Dr Elke Schwarz, BBA (Belmont University, USA), MA (King’s College London), PhD (LSE)

 2017 'Pursuing Peace: The strategic limits of drone warfare'.
 An INS special forum: Intelligence and drones.
 Intelligence and National Security 32(4): 422-425.

-I am interested in supervising PhD project on:
+I am interested in supervising PhD projects on:

 - Digital / algorithmic technologies, including Artificial Intelligence